MicrosoftDocs/PowerShell-Docs/reference/6/CimCmdlets/New-CimSession.md

 ### Example 4: Create a CIM session with a friendly name

-You can use the friendly name of a CIM session to easily refer to the session in other CIM cmdlets, for example, [Get-CimSession].
+You can use the friendly name of a CIM session to easily refer to the session in other CIM cmdlets, for example, [Get-CimSession](Get-CimSession.md).

 ```powershell
 PS C:\> New-CimSession -ComputerName Server01,Server02 -Name FileServers